dentarg/auth0-blog/_posts/2017-09-13-developing-restful-apis-with-python-and-flask.markdown

   return '', 204
 ```

 Since we are improving our application, we have removed the endpoint that returned "Hello, world!" to users.
 On its place we defined an endpoint to handle HTTP `GET` request to return incomes, and another endpoint to handle HTTP `POST` requests to add new incomes.
+These endpoints are annotated with `@app.route` to define that they listen to requests on the `/incomes` endpoint.
+[Flask provides a great documentation on what exactly it does](http://flask.pocoo.org/docs/0.12/api/#flask.Flask.route).

 Right now, we are manipulating incomes as [dictionaries](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) to facilitate the process.
 We will soon create classes to represent incomes and expenses.

 To interact with both endpoints that we have created, we can start our application and issue some HTTP requests: